Skip to main content

 Infrastructure-as-code

-The CoreWeave Terraform Provider lets you manage your CoreWeave infrastructure as code, including CKS clusters, VPCs, Object Storage buckets, access policies, and more.
+The CoreWeave Terraform Provider lets you manage your CoreWeave infrastructure as code, including CKS clusters, VPCs, Object Storage buckets, and Object Storage access policies.
 Declare your infrastructure in configuration files and apply changes consistently across environments.
 See Terraform reference architecture for a complete example.

 For more information